pmjdebruijn/ShuttlePRO/README.md

 Note that this transposes *all* existing notes in translations following the directive, so if you add this option to an existing configuration, you probably have to edit the note messages in it accordingly.

+# Hot-Plugging

+It is possible to use the Linux udev system to have the shuttlepro program invoked automatically whenever a Shuttle device is plugged into the computer.
+However, before you do this please note the following caveats:

+- The hot-plugging feature interferes with regular use of the program because shuttlepro needs exclusive access to the device.
+In other words, once you've set up shuttlepro hot-plugging, you won't be able to run it from the command line any more.
+(Unless you manually kill the auto-launched shuttlepro process first, that is.
+And it will keep coming back each time you plug in the device.)

+- There's no (easy) way to see the output from the program, so you can't debug your translations any more.
+Thus you want to make sure that you have your shuttlepro configuration set up beforehand.

+- Using hot-plugging with MIDI output is *not* recommended, because shuttlepro will then also start up Jack for you, which you probably don't want if you're using Jack for anything else.
+If you need MIDI output, consider using Jack session management instead, as discussed in the *MIDI Output* section.

+That said, the hot-plugging feature *is* very convenient, and it can be installed and uninstalled very easily:

+- Run `sudo make install-udev` in the source directory to enable hot-plugging.
+Plug in the device and check that everything's working.

+- Run `sudo make uninstall-udev` to disable hot-plugging again.
+Unplug the device, and everything should be back to normal.

+Note that the `install-udev` target just installs the necessary udev rules and a little helper script to launch shuttlepro, and `uninstall-udev` removes those files again, that's all.
+Normally, the changes should be picked up automatically.
+(If not, a reboot might be in order.)
+A quick way to check that hot-plugging is working is to plug in the device and run `pgrep -a shuttlepro` to make sure that the shuttlepro process has been launched.

+You can also edit the shuttle-hotplug script (which will end up in /usr/local/bin by default) if you need to add some options to the shuttlepro command.
+As shipped, the script just runs `shuttlepro -p`, so there's no MIDI output and the default configuration file will be used.

 # Notes

 ShuttlePRO is free and open source software licensed under the GPLv3, please check the accompanying LICENSE file for details.